Dials and Hands

 Jon Hallet discovered an application for a British patent with a very similar mechanism, "A watch or clock with a device for indicating the day of the month".
 This mechanism, called a “Kalenderuhr” was invented by the Swiss company Graef & Co of La Chaux-de-Fonds.
 The application priority date was 31 January 1930 and it was granted Swiss patent No 148818 on 15 August 1931.

 The British rights to this patent were assigned to Claude Lyons of the Vertex Watch Company who made an application for a British patent.
 This was given the provisional number 377,953, but no patent was granted and the application, like the Marlys application for a British patent, became void.
-However, the priority date is nearly six months earlier than the Marlys' patents, so at the moment this Kalenderuhr date window is the earliest known.
+However, the priority date is nearly six months earlier than the Marlys' patents.

 Unlike the Marlys design, which has the date window below the 12, the Graef & Co Kalenderuhr design placed the date window at the now-familiar position of 3 o'clock on the dial.